 5. Feel divine at Mariamman Teppakulam

-Dedicated to Lord Vigneshwara, this divine temple is a must visit on our list.
+Another important and famous things in Madurai is this beautiful and astounding Vandiyur Mariamman Temple located close to the Meenakshi Temple.
+Dedicated to Lord Vigneshwara, this divine temple is a must-visit on our list.
 The temple compound has a huge tank which holds the record of being the largest one in the entire of Tamil Nadu.

 History says that the god’s idol which is placed inside the temple was found at the bottom of the tank.
 That’s how the tank has gained popularity and this temple was thus constructed in its memory.
 Various famous festivals are celebrated here with great pomp and pleasure.